temporalio/documentation/README.md

 temporal server start-dev
 ```

-Then again in a separate terminal, run the Worker in `/assembly`
+In a separate terminal, run the Worker in the `/assembly` folder.

 ```bash
 cd assembly
 ./worker.js
 ```

-In another terminal start the Workflow from the root of the repo:
+In another terminal, start the Workflow from the root of this repository.

 ```bash
 yarn assemble
 ```

-After the Workflow completes, we recommend running the auto formatter:
+Run the auto-formatter after the Workflow Execution is completed.

 ```bash
 yarn format